appgate/sdpctl/README.md

 ```bash
 $ appgatectl appliance upgrade complete
 ```
-At this point, you will be prompted if you want to to do backup before proceeding to complete the upgrade.
-If you want more backup option than provided in the prompt, it's recommended to use the standalone `appliance backup` command, since more options are available there.
+At this point, you will be prompted if you want to do a backup before proceeding to complete the upgrade.
+If you want more backup options than provided in the prompt, it's recommended to use the standalone `appliance backup` command, since more options are available there.

 The `upgrade complete` command will run until all appliances that are part of the upgrade reaches the desired state of 'idle'.